Coleman Hughes: Career

 On June 19, 2019, Hughes testified before a U.S. House Judiciary subcommittee at a hearing on reparations for slavery, arguing against the campaign.
 He argued that "[i]f we were to pay reparations today, we would only divide the country further, making it harder to build the political coalitions required to solve the problems facing Black people today."
 In this vein, he highlighted mass incarceration and high homicide victimization rates as problems affecting Black Americans today.
 He suggested an alternative proposal of paying reparations to Black Americans who personally grew up under Jim Crow.
 Hughes went on to say that reparations to the descendants of slaves would insult many Black Americans and claimed they would make him and the "one-third of Black Americans who poll against reparations into victims without their consent."

-In addition to writing for Quillette, Hughes has contributed to publications including The Spectator, The New York Times, The Wall Street Journal, National Review, the Washington Examiner, and the Heterodox Academy blog.
+In addition to writing for Quillette, Hughes has contributed to publications including The Spectator, The New York Times, The Wall Street Journal, National Review, the Washington Examiner, The Free Press, and the Heterodox Academy blog.
 In May 2020, he became a fellow of the Manhattan Institute for Policy Research and contributing editor of their City Journal.
 Hughes is listed as a scholar for the 1776 Unites project.
-In February 2020, Hughes debated Julianne Malveaux on iHeartRadio's Munk Debates regarding the topic of slavery reparations.
+In February 2020, Hughes discussed the topic of slavery reparations with Julianne Malveaux on Munk Debates.

 Hughes is the host of the podcast Conversations with Coleman.

 He is a visiting professor at the University of Austin.